 - Consult your doctor: Check in with a professional if you have health concerns.

-- Warm-up: Prepare your muscles to prevent injury.
+- Warm-up: Prepare your muscles to reduce injury risk.

-- Alignment: Focus on proper form to stay safe.
+- Alignment: Focus on comfortable form to stay safe.

 - Listen to your body: Stop if you feel pain.